-Line Ministry/State Department of the project The project is under the supervision of the National Treasury and Economic Planning Project number 51570 -KE Strategic goals of the project Overall Objective- to increase private investment in the Kenyan infrastructur market across sectors and to sustain this participation over an extended period of time.
-This involves two key areas of development: (i) improving the enabling environment; and (ii) generating a bankable pipeling of potential transactions.
-Specific Objective- to improve the enabling environment to generate a pipeline of bankable PPP projects Achievement of strategic goals The project management aims to achieve the goals through the following means: (i) Support to PPP institution (ii) Legal and regulatory reform (iii) Institutional development for Financial Products (iv) PPP Pipeline preparation (v) Improvements to Fiscal Commitments and Contingent Liability Risk Management Framework (vi) Support to project management
+Line Ministry/State Department of the project The project is under the supervision of the National Treasury and Economic Planning Project number 51570 -KE Strategic goals of the project Overall Objective- to increase private investment in the Kenyan infrastructure market across sectors and to sustain this participation over an extended period of time.
+This involves two key areas of development: (i) improving the enabling environment; and (ii) generating a bankable pipeline of potential transactions.
+Specific Objective- to improve the enabling environment to generate a pipeline of bankable PPP projects.
+Achievement The project management aims to achieve the goals through the following of strategic means: goals (i) Support to PPP institution (ii) Legal and regulatory reform (iii) Institutional development for Financial Products (iv) PPP Pipeline preparation (v) Improvements to Fiscal Commitments and Contingent Liability Risk Management Framework (vi) Support to project management

 Other important background information of the project By helping to strengthen the PPP framework, the IFPPP APL will assist GoK to develop a solid foundation to systematically prepare PPPs and realize the benefits of PPPs more effectively.
-This will foster increased private investments in infrastructure, increased employment opportunities, improved service delivery to enterprises and the population in general, improved fiscal impact on Government from better project preparation, more balanced risk allocation, increased transparency, widerquality control, greater efficiency, and enhanced financial sector support.
+This will foster increased private investments in infrastructure, increased employment opportunities, improved service delivery to enterprises and the population in general, improved fiscal impact on Government from better project preparation, more balanced risk allocation increased transparency, widerquality control, greater efficiency, and enhanced financial sector support.
 This framework will enable an increase in the availability and quality of infrastructure in different sectors to boost enterprise growth and productivity and improve the well-being of Kenyans.
 The current IFPPP APL1 project period was extended to October 2022 and again to June 2023.
-The GOK requested for an additional USD 50 million World Bank funding for IFPPP-Additional Financing (IFPPP-AF) project The funding is for the period 2017-2022.
-The funding for IFPPP-AF was signed on 7th August, 2017 and the projectbecame effective from 21st December, 2017.
-Current effective from 21 st December, 2017.
-The project was formed to intervious in the following problems/gaps: Current The project was formed to intervene in the following problems/gaps: situation that COMPONENT 1: INSTITUTIONAL SUPPORT AND REGULATORY the project REFORM (i) Subcomponent 1A - Support to PPP Institutions was formed to intervene The objectives of this sub-component are to support the establishment and functioning of the PPP Unit at the National Treasury and PPP Nodes in selected line Ministries and to build the capacity of GoK stakeholders to implement the PPP program through training, experience exchange, technical assistance, awareness and communication programs. b) Subcomponent 1B - Legal and Regulatory Reform The objective of this sub-component is to support PPP policy dialogue and implementation of the PPP Act, including preparation and adoption of the Regulations and effective implementation.
+The GOK requested for an additional USD 50 million World Bank funding for IFPPP-Additional Financing (IFPPP-AF) project.
+The funding is for the period 2017-2022.
+The funding for IFPPP-AF was signed on 7 th August, 2017 and the projectbecame effective from 21 st December, 2017.
+Current The project was formed to intervene in the following problems/gaps: situation that the project was formed to intervene COMPONENT 1: INSTITUTIONAL SUPPORT AND REGULATORY REFORM (i) Subcomponent 1A - Support to PPP Institutions The objectives of this sub-component are to support the establishment and functioning of the PPP Unit at the National Treasury and PPP Nodes in selected line Ministries and to build the capacity of GoK stakeholders to implement the PPP program through training, experience exchange, technical assistance, awareness and communication programs. b) Subcomponent 1B - Legal and Regulatory Reform The objective of this sub-component is to support PPP policy dialogue and implementation of the PPP Act, including preparation and adoption of the Regulations and effective implementation.
 Subcomponent 1C - Institutional Development for Financial Products and PPP Approaches The objective of this sub-component is to support institutional arrangements for a range of financing instruments such as viability gap funding, guarantees, infrastructure funds, financial intermediary lending facilities and development of local capital markets.
 COMPONENT 2: PPP PIPELINE PREPARATION The objective of this component is to assist contracting authorities with ensuring that the first projects to come before the PPP Committee are well prepared, bankable and take into account lessons learned from previous PPP projects, the privatization program in Kenya and regional and international experience.